Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 They are herbivores and eat the leaves of Cecropia.

-They spend all of their time in trees hanging upside down in the canopy region of the forest, and are almost helpless at the forest floor.
+They spend all of their time in trees hanging upside down in the canopy region of the forest and are almost helpless on the forest floor.

 Scientific Name Of Sloth